FAQ

 -

-Is this opportunity open for only UK students or for students worldwide?
+Is this opportunity open for only UK students?

-The studentships are open to UK, EU and International students.
+The studentships are open everyone.
 The awards cover tuition fees and a tax-free stipend for the duration of the PhD.
 To check your fee status, consult the UK Council for International Student Affairs (UKCISA).

 -